- Is the free trial somehow limited?

 If beaTunes was written in assembler, analysis would probably be faster.

-Chances are, that beaTunes would also crash much more often.
+Chances are, that beaTunes would also crash more often.
 Contrary to

-early versions from more than ten years ago.
+early versions from more than fifteen years ago.
 Pretty much every recent benchmark

 that compares Java with C or C++ has concluded that Java is typically